-Note: CVRS should automatically change INACTIVE status to OFF status after 4 years and this change is shown on the Change Detail Report.
-It is the registrars' responsibility to verify this is done, if not, the registrar should do it manually.
+Note: CVRS should automatically change INACTIVE status to OFF status after 4 years, a list of these changes is shown on the Change Detail Report.
+It is the registrars' responsibility to verify that this is done, if not, the registrar should do it manually.